DanielDavis5/PackageManager-Virtual/README.md

 ### ERROR CODE

-error-code := An integer number value.
+error\_code := An integer number value.
 The value zero implies no error.
 Otherwise, the return value indicates an error code.